robinagandhi/swa/pages/project.md

 * [Code Triage](https://www.codetriage.com).
 Open source projects on GitHub that need your help.

 ## Projects to **Avoid**
 The software assurance methods in this course apply quite broadly.
 Codebases based on C, C++, Python and Java generally have a better support of free tools for security analysis.
 But just the language used in the codebase should not limit your choices.
-What you should avoid are projects that fall into the categories below:
+Also, Generative AI is great a explaining and documenting code.
+This is particularly helpful with open source project.
+So what you should avoid are projects that fall into the categories below:
 * In-active projects (no recent contributions, no activity on forums, lack of wiki or documentation)
 * Old vulnerable project versions
 * Mobile Apps.
 We have other classes that do that.